bolderbrush10/SearchlightAssault/README.md

 - Mod settings
   - Option to list turrets which shouldn't be boosted
   - Option to provide a clean Uninstall
-- Vehicles can be used to distract searchlights

 ## Turret boost block list